 Where can I find out all about digital photography?
-There are a plethora of choices today!
-I personally have converted to this new medium, (thus I don’t have to pack bags of film or worry about airport X-ray issues!)
-I have the following points to offer you: If you are buying an SLR camera that will take your existing interchangeable lenses, expect to spend serious money.
-The Nikon D100 body alone can be found selling for about the U.S. $ 1,000.00 (May 2006), and the excellent new Nikon D70 for $ candid/photojournalistic aspects of your Wedding Day will be shot in High-Resolution Digital, and you have the option of having your formal/portrait photography shot in Digital as well, or on Medium Format Film.
-Though I recommend Medium Format for all portrait work, I want to leave that choice up to you.
-I offer either option at the same price because I don’t want cost to be a factor in your decision.
+There are many choices today!
+I personally have switched to this new medium, (so I don’t have to pack bags of film or worry about airport X-ray problems!)
+I have the following points to offer you: If you are buying a SLR camera that will take your lens that can exchanged at this time, expect to spend a lot of money.
+Nikon D100 bodies alone can be found for around US$1000.00 (May 2006), and the excellent new Nikon D70 for the candid/photojournalistic aspect $ on Your Wedding Day will be shot in High Resolution Digital, and you have the option of shooting your formal/portrait photography in Digital too, or on Medium Format Film.While I recommend airbet88 Medium Format for all portrait work, I want to leave that choice up to you.

-What Story Are You Trying to Tell?
+What Story Would You Like To Tell?